 Bust of Henry John Stephen Smith in the University Museum

-Eleanor Elizabeth Smith and her brother Henry John Stephen Smith were born in Dublin on 30 September 1822 and 2 November 1826 respectively.
+Eleanor Elizabeth Smith was born in Dublin on 30 September 1822 and her brother Henry John Stephen Smith on 2 November 1826.
 They were two of the children of John Smith and Mary Murphy.

 Their father was an Irish barrister, but he died in 1828 when they were aged only four and two.
 Their widowed mother moved with the family several times, settling for a while in 1831 at Ryde on the Isle of Wight, and later going abroad.